CharlesJUDITH/gcp-blockchain/README.md

 By leveraging Terraform for GKE deployments, you benefit from repeatable processes, greater consistency, and the ability to integrate with existing CI/CD pipelines, which can significantly enhance the overall productivity and reliability of your operations.

-## Create GCS bucket for Terraform state file
+## Create GCS bucket for Terraform state file for both cluster

+The Terraform state file will be hosted in a GCS (Google Cloud Storage) bucket, and they will be created with Terraform.

 # Create GKE public cluster

-## Create GCS bucket for Terraform state file

 # Install ArgoCD